kraanzu/dooit/site/docs/configuration/vars.md

 # Dooit Vars

-This api component just has access to some stuff running on dooit which makes it easier to get things instead of writing scripts
+This api component exposes some of the stuff running on dooit + act as a global register to tweak settings \
+Its still developing and I'll add more stuff to it as per demand!

 ### theme